devchallenges-io/curriculum/3-javascript/1-javascript/3-js-functions.md

 Note that JavaScript functions allow passing fewer or more arguments than declared parameters; if fewer are passed, missing parameters are `undefined`, while extra arguments can be accessed using the `arguments` object within the function.

-By mastering JavaScript functions' syntax and effectively managing parameters and arguments, developers enhance their ability to create dynamic interactions within their codebase.

 ## 2. Returning Values from Functions

 The `return` statement serves a simple yet vital role: it exits the function and optionally passes a value back to the calling context.
 This allows functions not only to perform tasks but also to communicate results.